-The UK’s first ever public gallery exhibition of works by Yun Hyong-keun (1928 – 2007), one of the leading figures of Korean art, will take place at Hastings Contemporary this summer.
+The UK’s first ever public gallery exhibition of works by Yun Hyong-keun (1928 – 2007), one of the leading figures of Korean art.

 “The thesis of my painting is the gate of heaven and earth.
 Blue is the colour of heaven, while umber is the colour of earth.
 Thus, I call them ‘heaven and earth’, with the gate serving as the composition,” Yun once explained.